logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 Set your threshold and severity levels.

-In the _Trigger if..._ section, click **Add a threshold** to set as many as 5 threshold conditions, each with its own severity tag.
+In the _Trigger if..._ section, click **+ Add a threshold** to set up to 5 threshold conditions, each with its own severity tag.

 ![Alert trigger thresholds](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/alerts--trigger-settings_aug2021.png)